-Named head volleyball coach at Georgia State University on April 14, 2010, Tami Audia has guided the Panthers to immediate success in her two seasons at the helm.
+Named head volleyball coach at Georgia State on April 14, 2010, Audia guided the Panthers to immediate success in her first two seasons at the helm.

-She has led the Panthers to back-to-back winning seasons in conference play, the first time GSU has been above .500 in league action since joining the Colonial Athletic Association in 2005.
+She led the Panthers to back-to-back winning seasons in conference play, the first time GSU was above .500 in league action since joining the Colonial Athletic Association in 2005.

-In 2011, Audia guided GSU to its first postseason appearance in six years as the Panthers finished tied for fourth in the 10-team CAA and claimed the fourth seed at the conference tournament.
+In 2011, Audia guided GSU to its first postseason conference appearance in six years as the Panthers tied for fourth in the 10-team CAA and claimed the No. 4 seed at the conference tournament.

 The Panthers have defended their home court extremely well under Audia, going 16-7 over two years with an impressive 11-3 mark in CAA play.